NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Definitions File

 An auxiliary file, the Definitions File (extension .def) can be used to specify additional or replacement characteristics for the incoming data.
-This file is fully described in the section “Definitions File & Custom File Processing” later in this document.
+This file is fully described in the section "Definitions File & Custom File Processing" later in this document.

 #### Override Default Type

-This button is used as described above to select the correct data type for a file that might have one of the standard “default” extensions but may, in fact, be a data file of an entirely different type.
-For example, the BLAST ASCII files as they exist on the BLAST CD have extensions of .dat – our default type for the SAMSON data.
+This button is used as described above to select the correct data type for a file that might have one of the standard "default" extensions but may, in fact, be a data file of an entirely different type.
+For example, the BLAST ASCII files as they exist on the BLAST CD have extensions of .dat - our default type for the SAMSON data.
 You must select the proper data type for your data or the processor probably won’t work anywhere near what you expect.

 #### Select Output Format